migramirez2/Harmony-ONE/progress/soph-neou.md

+**2024-3-1 Fri**:

+I've assisted Protofire with the migration of Blockscout contracts and created the infra required for docs.lend.harmony.one.
+I then contributed to our playbook by adding gcloud cert map creation to help future subdomain ssl linked to dot country.

+For the leader rotation, the isbackup feature was tested with the validator community.
+It has been confirmed not working and Konstantin is leading the effort to address this.
+With the devnet leader rotation test, we highlighted the need of a 1% internal voting power to be used as DNS node.
+And we finally coordinated with validators to halt their backup nodes in preparation for full decentralization.
+We are now left with 21 validators out of the original 31.

+On the commnunity side, I helped with bridge users issue, including one user losing 2000 BSC-USDT during the bridge transfer.
+Yuriy is investigating, and I'm awaiting feedback.
+And I assisted two other blacklisted users with their inquiries for burning and unblacklisting their ONE account.

+---
 **2024-2-23 Fri**:
 I focused on analyzing content hosted on dot country domains using harmony.one SSL.
 To streamline the process, I developed automation for certificate creation, which you can find here: https://github.com/harmony-one/ansible/pull/126.
 Additionally, we provided support to several users encountering stuck transactions, particularly those using ledger and exchange platforms.
 Some of these issues are still tied to the blacklist implemented on the network.